eternal-flame-AD/yumechi.jp/content/en/blog/the-monad-bakery.md

 [([Take ("flour","500","g"),Take ("water","300","ml"),Take ("yeast","10","g"),Mix ["flour","water","yeast"],Bake ["flour","water","yeast"] ("200","30")],"")]
 ```

-Note that these `Parser a`'s are technically values in Haskell but they represent a computation that either produces a value of type `a` or fails, given the context of the input string.
-This is why `Parser` is a `Monad`.
+Note that these `ReadP a`'s are technically values in Haskell but they represent a computation that either produces a value of type `a` or fails, given the context of the input string.
+This is why `ReadP` is a `Monad`.

 ### State